 Sri Chinmoy Mara-Fun Relays

 Run the classic marathon distance solo or in relay in an idyllic parkland setting.

 About the event

 Yes, a marathon can be fun!

-The inaugural Sri Chinmoy Mara-Fun Relays in Centennial Park, Sydney will be staged on Sunday 21 October in 2018.
+The Sri Chinmoy Mara-Fun Relays in Centennial Park, Sydney will be staged for the second time on Sunday 20 October in 2019.
 Runners cover the full 42.2km marathon distance solo – or in relay teams of 2 to 4 members.

 Enjoy the thrill of completing the marathon with family, friends or colleagues.

 Both the Solo Marathon and Relay Mara-Fun will commence at 7am, with Registration (number and baton collection) from 6am to 6.45am alongside the McKay Sportsground, near the Robertson Rd Gates.